acbilson/chaos-content/plants/parenting/the-verge-of-new-parenthood.md

 Each experience, when I let it, also builds compassion for greater swaths of humanity than I had available before.

 Thus it is a paradox: the more I embrace what is true, both the beautiful and the horrific, both in myself and in the world about me, the deeper my compassion.
-Yet also the the greater my isolation and the desolation from lonely uniqueness.
+Yet also the greater my isolation and the experience of desolation from lonely uniqueness.

-If all this suffering is what it's taken to shape me, will it take any less for them?
+If all this suffering is what it's taken to shape me, will it take any less for my children?
 I am painfully aware that it's the discomforts and difficulties which have stirred my compassion.
-Therein lies the friction of parenting.

 And this is how I land on the subject of helicopter parenting.

+It seems that most helicopter parenting stems from fear.
+Fear of injury, as the mother who forbids risk-taking and stays close to her toddler at the slightest danger.
+Later on, fear of one's brand of failure.
+Parents who control their children's schedule, especially when it's done to ensure the "right" activities, seem to fear their children will not be successful in life, usually financially.
+Underlying both of these is, I think, a fear that their child will be harmed, and so we try to shield them from what we think is most harmful.

+The fear that our children will be harmed affects both helicopter and anti-helicopter parents.
+The helicopter parents believes, honorably, that they can protect their child from harm through proximity and control.
+The anti-helicopter parent believes, also honorably, that they can protect their child from harm by allowing small doses of independence and risk-taking in early childhood while the danger is still minimal.

+If these things are true, then our parenting style is subsidiary to how we handle our fears.
+We can tend towards either of these styles with confidence if we're not ruled by fear, but it's doubtful that either approach will serve our children well if it's driven by fear.

 ### I want to keep them healthy and happy.
 That, in itself, is incredibly daunting.
 What if I hurt them somehow?